sourcegraph/about/handbook/ce/engaging-other-teams.md

 **Keywords**: `browser extension`, `native integration`, `chrome`, `firefox`, `safari`, `Phabricator`, `Bitbucket`, `GitHub`, `GitLab`

-Any questions about the browser extension or code host native integrations should be routed to the [Web team](../engineering/web/index.md).
+Any questions about the browser extension or code host native integrations should be routed to the [Frontend Platform team](../engineering/web/index.md).

 ### Sourcegraph extensions

 **Keywords**: `extensions`, `plugins`, `blame`, `git-extras`, `Codecov`

-Any questions about Sourcegraph extensions should be routed to the [Web team](../engineering/web/index.md).
+Any questions about Sourcegraph extensions should be routed to the [Extensibility team](../engineering/web/index.md).

 ### Campaigns